matthewrotter/skipspicks/README.md

 - update Location updated on add review
 - sort results on updated

+- add location name on hover/ remove on hover out
+- add loc name to search

 - search:
   - case-insensitive
   - search by loc name
   - hit google places?
   - hide context on focus/search
+  - add filters to settings menu
+  - use SOLR for indexing?

 - Alternate Features
   - New Apartment buildings